 Why is this book being called “the first catechetical book ever written to clearly instruct anyone desiring to evangelize and catechize?”

-If we are going to make a difference in evangelization and catechesis, those entrusted with this awesome responsibility need a resource that is accessible, beautiful and draws them into the mystery.
+If we are going to make a difference in evangelization and catechesis, those entrusted with this awesome responsibility need a resource that is accessible and beautiful and draws them into the mystery.

 St. John Paul II wrote, “The primary and essential object of catechesis is … ‘the mystery of Christ.’
 In a way, catechizing leads a person to study this mystery in all its dimensions.”
 You follow that understanding, don’t you, in the work and even in the title itself?